joaochenriques/WE_LAB_2023/README.md

 - Jupyter notebook used for post-processing of laboratory data
   - "YB_ExpAnalysis_V01.ipynb"

-- Zip of the Excel file with the results for the lower wave heights
+- Excel file with the results for the lower wave heights
   -  YB2m_Tests_V6.xlsx

-- Zip of the excel file with the results for the higher wave heights
+- Excel file with the results for the higher wave heights
   -  KB4m_Tests_V6.xlsx